jingwen-z/jingwen-z.github.io/_posts/2017-03-04-r-in-action-review-1-data-structures.md

 ---
 layout:      post
 title:       R IN ACTION Review 1 - Data structures
+date:        2017-03-04 23:32:43 +0200
+tags:        [R, data structure]
 comments:    true
 ---

 During these days, I read the book "R IN ACTION" on my way to work and home.
 In